prestonyford/tweeter/README.md

-# Tweeter-Web
+# Tweeter

-A starter project for the Tweeter Web application.
+A twitter clone that utilizes AWS Lambda, DynamoDB, S3, and SQS.

 ## Setting Up the Project